DenisDx/EmerAPI_KeyKeeper/README.md

 By Denis
 <https://github.com/DenisDx/EmerAPI_KeyKeeper>

-Copyright (Ñ) EmerAPI Developers, Emertech Limited This is experimental software.
+Copyright (c) EmerAPI Developers, Emertech Limited This is experimental software.
 This app is a prototype.